-The Pentecost Novena to the Holy Spirit for the Seven Gifts is a powerful plea for the light, strength and love that we all need!
+The Pentecost Novena to the Holy Spirit is a powerful plea for the light, strength and love that we all need!

-We can prepare for the coming of the Holy Spirit by praying the Novena at home with our families or friends beginning on Friday, May 31 and concluding on Saturday, June 5, the Vigil of Pentecost.
+We can prepare for the coming of the Holy Spirit by praying the Novena at home with our families or friends beginning on Friday, May 22 and ending Saturday, May 30, the Vigil of Pentecost.

 (Photo of window in Baptistry of Cathedral of St. Matthew the Apostle)

-In the New Testament, we learn that during the period between the Ascension, which we celebrate this year on Sunday, May 13, and Pentecost Sunday, “all … joined in continuous prayer, together with several women, including Mary the mother of Jesus, and with his brothers” (Acts 1: 14) while they awaited being “clothed with the power from on high.”
-(Luke 24:29) We, too, can prepare for the coming of the Holy Spirit by praying the Pentecost Novena to the Holy Spirit in our own homes and with our own families beginning on Friday, May 31 and concluding on Saturday, June 5, the Vigil of Pentecost.
+In the New Testament, we learn that during the period between the Ascension, which we celebrate this year on Sunday, May 31, and Pentecost Sunday, “all … joined in continuous prayer, together with several women, including Mary the mother of Jesus, and with his brothers” (Acts 1: 14) while they awaited being “clothed with the power from on high.”
+(Luke 24:49) We, too, can prepare for the coming of the Holy Spirit by praying the Pentecost Novena to the Holy Spirit in our own homes and with our own families beginning on Friday, May 22 and concluding on Saturday, May 30, the Vigil of Pentecost.
 In this prayer, we ask for the Seven Gifts of the Holy Spirit (wisdom, knowledge, understanding, counsel, piety, fortitude and fear of the Lord).
 It is a powerful plea for the light, strength and love that we all need!
-Download a copy of the Novena.

 Transformation by the Holy Spirit—A New Life!

 In a commentary on the gospel of St. John, Saint Cyril of Alexandria, bishop, wrote the following on the subject of transformation by the Holy Spirit.